Capability Elicitation

 This problem is sharpest for dangerous-capability evaluations in areas such as cyber operations, biological assistance, persuasion, autonomous replication, AI research automation, and long-horizon agent behavior.
 A weak prompt, missing tool, poor scaffold, or short time limit can make a capable system look harmless.

 Elicitation also matters for ordinary capability claims.
-Coding, math, science, and agent benchmarks may shift substantially when models receive more test-time compute, better tool access, or custom scaffolding.
+Coding, math, science, health, and agent benchmarks may shift substantially when models receive more test-time compute, better tool access, custom scaffolding, or specialized post-training.
 Comparisons between models are misleading unless the elicitation effort is described.

 Methods